WinWarbler Logging

 WinWarbler Online Help Contents

 WinWarbler can log QSOs as ADIF records in a text file, referred to as the Minilog; you can select the file to be used for this purpose.
-WinWarbler can also log QSOs in real time to DXKeeper, a full-functioned logging program that records and manages QSOs, tracks progress towards DXing objectives, prints QSL cards and QSL labels, and synchronizes with both eQSL.cc and the ARRL's Logbook of the World (LotW).
+WinWarbler can also log QSOs in real time to DXKeeper, a full-functioned logging program that records and manages QSOs, tracks progress towards DXing objectives, prints QSL cards and QSL labels, submits QSOs to Club Log, and synchronizes with both eQSL.cc and the ARRL's Logbook of the World (LotW).

-At the top of its Main window, WinWarbler's QSO Info panel provides textboxes and selectors in which to collect the information to be logged.
-After capturing a callsign with DXKeeper running, this panel also displays the number of logged QSOs with that callsign, and the details of the most recent QSO with that callsign.
-You can expand or contract the height of the QSO Info panel to display more information by clicking the button in the panel's upper right corner.
-When all information is visible in the QSO panel, the surface of this button changes to ; clicking the button in this state reduces the height of the QSO Info panel to its minimum, and changes the button surface back to .
+At the top of its Main window, WinWarbler's QSO Info panel provides up to 11 rows of textboxes and selectors with which to specify items to be logged.
+After capturing a callsign with DXKeeper running, this panel can also display a twelfth row that shows the number of already-logged QSOs with that callsign, and the details of the most recent QSO with that callsign.
+You can expand the height of the QSO Info panel to display another row by clicking the button in the panel's upper right corner.
+When the last row is visible in the QSO Info panel, the surface of this button changes to ; clicking the button in this state reduces the height of the QSO Info panel to display the first three rows of textboxes and selectors, and changes the button surface back to .
+Row-by-row control over the information displayed in the QSO Info panel is provided by the QSO Info Layout window, which appears when you click the Arrange Items button at the bottom of the QSO Info panel on the Configuration window's Log tab.
+The QSO Info Layout window will also appear if you depress the CTRL key while clicking the or button in the Main window's QSO Info panel.

 The transceiver's Receive and Transmit frequencies are displayed in the Xcvr Freq panel's RX textbox and TX selector, respectively; these frequencies are combined with audio offsets to compute the actual receive and transmit frequencies displayed in each mode's Receive and Transmit panels, and logged with QSOs.
 If Commander is running, these frequencies are updated automatically; if not, you must set them manually.